Guber/FaceRecognitionWebApp/README.md

 Images should be named ID-NAME-NUMBEROFIMAGE.format (for instance 1-Emanuel_Guberovic-1.JPG, 1-Emanuel_Guberovic-2.JPG, 2-Homer_Simpson-1.JPG, ...) and they should be placed inside the javacore/img/ folder.

 Once you have them there you can call FaceRecognizerTraining to build xml files of trained FaceRecognizers for FisherFaces, EigenFaces and LBPH algorithms respectevly.
 They will be placed inside javacore/resources .

+## Building artefacts and placing them in webapp

 You can than build artefacts as JAR-s with either FaceRecognition as a main class (for testing the trained datasets) or FaceRecognitionTraining for training new datasets and than testing them.